callnow

 • At the beginning of the new fiscal year, QuickBooks maximizes your Retained Earnings equity account by the net income of the last year ($12,000 in this example) and deducts your net income by the same amount.
 At this point, you have a net income of zero at the beginning of every new fiscal year.

-Before Closing your QuickBooks, have a Look at these Important Considerations
+Before Closing Your QuickBooks, have a Look at These Important Considerations

 Benefits to Closing your Books